ForrestHurley/VSCode-SystemVerilog/supplementalGuides/InstallationGuide.md

     npm install -g vsce
  #### Package the extension

-Pre-publish step is added in `pakage.json` under`scripts` sections
+Pre-publish step is added in `pakage.json` under `"scripts":` section

     vsce package
- `systemverilog-<version>.vsix` file generated
+ `systemverilog-<version>.vsix` file is generated

 #### Installing the packaged extension

     code --install-extension systemverilog-<version>.vsix

-## Continuous Integration and Deployment with Azure DevOps
+#### Verification of the installation

-All of the build and publish steps described in previous sections can be done automatically using **Azure DevOps** pipelines.
+First, make sure that no other extensions for `SystemVerilog` is enabled.
+You can see the list of enabled extensions by checking `extensions tab` on the left of VSCode.

-### Connect NCSU github repository to AzureDevOps pipeline
+Easiest way of verifying the correct installation of the extension is opening up one of the `.sv` document on VSCode.
+Check if the additional functionalities added for current release are working correctly.